gathering/tech-online/doc/index.rst

 Errrrrrrrrr, we're working on it!

 Come back in a few days?
-We're hoping to have prizes and signup ready by then.
+Hopefully, you'll be using unicorn.

 Either way, you should join our discord server, though. https://discord.gg/E58dr7c should work for invites.
 We hang out in the